Monolithic Power Systems: Products

 Monolithic Power Systems provides digital, analog, and mixed-signal integrated circuits.
-It offers DC to DC converter ICs that are used to convert and control voltages of various electronic systems, such as portable electronic devices, wireless LAN access points, computers, set top boxes, displays, automobiles, and medical equipment.
+It offers energy-efficient DC to DC converter ICs that are used to convert and control voltages of various electronic systems, such as portable electronic devices, wireless LAN access points, computers, set top boxes, displays, automobiles, and medical equipment.
 The company also provides lighting control ICs for backlighting, which are used in systems that provide the light source for LCD panels in notebook computers, LCD monitors, car navigation systems, and LCD televisions.
-In addition, Monolithic Power Systems manufactures class D Audio Amplifier products.
+In addition, Monolithic Power Systems supports the electrification of transportation and manufactures class D Audio Amplifier products.

 Locations

-Monolithic Power Systems operates at 18 locations primarily in US, Europe, and east Asia.
+Monolithic Power Systems operates at 18 locations primarily in the US, Europe, and east Asia.